hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 # The Things Network
 ## What is LoRaWAN
 LoRaWAN (Long Range Wide Area Network) in general is a wireless technology that allows devices like sensors, to send data over long distances.
 These devices are not directly connected to the internet.
-They send the data periodically over the LoRaWAN to a so called gateway antenna.
-This gateway then forwards the data to an internet server.
+They send the data periodically over the LoRaWAN.

 LoRaWAN is perfect for connecting devices that need to send small amounts of data, like temperature readings, air quality information, or water level measurements.
 These devices can be placed anywhere, no internet connection or power supply is needed.
 Normally these devices are battery powered and have a long lifetime.